 About the space

 “It’s a warm, sophisticated space,” Nicol and Lynn said, “so it immediately lent itself to Room & Board’s warm, classic furniture.”
 What’s different about the building, though, is the use of dark metal and natural steel, versus the stainless steel that seems to pop up in new construction.
 Nicol and Lynn knew right away they’d want to use warm tones to balance the darker building materials.

 “[When we met with Douglas Elliman], they said they pictured someone in that space who loved to entertain and host.”
 Taking cues from the development group and the building’s architecture, Lynn and Nicol knew they wanted to achieve two main things with the apartment.
 1. Use warm tones to brighten it up and 2.
 Bring larger scale furniture into the space.
 Between a sofa, two accent chairs, a larger scale dining table (plus six chairs) and a fully outfitted terrace, I’d say they created a floor plan for New York’s host of the year.

 On staging day, the Room & Board delivery team did what they do best.
 Kicking off their shoes before entering the space with the furniture, they moved a truck-full of furniture into the apartment in less than a day.

 “We got a 91-inch sofa into a New York apartment – on the eighth floor.
 No problem.”

 (P.S.
 Learn more about our full-service delivery.
 For just $79 per trip, we deliver unlimited items anywhere in the contiguous United States.)

 The outdoor space

 Both Design Associates echoed their excitement about continuing the relationship with Douglas Elliman.
 Everyone deserves good design – Room & Board can help you get there.
-Floor planning and free design services are always available to you, whether in-store, online or over the phone or by virtual video conference.
+Floor planning and free design services are always available to you, whether in-store, over the phone or by virtual video conference.